 If you are considering the attached type of installation, you need to make sure that your installer is working on it professionally.
 They have to strictly adhere to the racking manufacturer standards.
 They need to make sure all holes are properly sealed with chemicals for waterproofing.

 One of the challenges in the design and installation of solar panels on a flat roof is the constraint due to existing mechanical units.
-To be efficient, consider the existing units on your roof before planning and installation stages begin.
+To be efficient, consider the existing units on your roof before the planning and installation stages begin.

 By taking into consideration these items, you will be able to design your system racking, spacing, and arrangement properly.
 This will not only avoid the shading effects, but also the maintenance access issues after the installation of your solar power system.